-Shamin Hotels’ CEO Neil Amin spent many years learning about business.
-He learned from many corporate executives while working at Goldman Sachs.
-But if you ask him today, he’ll tell you his most important learning experiences he’s ever had were rooted in family.
+Shamin Hotels’ CEO Neil Amin spent many years learning about business but if you ask him today, he’ll tell you his most important learning experiences were rooted in family.
 “Today, Shamin Hotels is a successful business, but at its core, it is and will always be about family – meaning both my own and the extended family that includes every associate in this company.”

 They came here seeking opportunity, leaving their rural farming village in India, and traveling across the sea.
 P.C.
 Amin came to the United States in 1970 out of economic desperation.
 With hard work and the right education, they found success.
 Mr. Amin’s American story started at the University of Utah, where he earned a master’s degree in engineering.
 Upon graduation, he boarded a bus, and travelled state to state looking for a job.
 With only $20 left in his pocket, he got off the Greyhound bus in Richmond, Virginia, and by chance spotted a listing for a position at the Virginia Department of Transportation.
 When he applied for and got the job, they asked if he wanted to know how much it paid.
 He told them it didn’t matter.